necolas/react-native-web/docs/guides/direct-manipulation.md

 state/props to trigger a re-render of the entire subtree – in the browser, this is done by directly modifying a DOM node. `setNativeProps` is the React Native equivalent to setting properties directly on a DOM node.
-Use direct manipulation when frequent re-rendering creates a performance bottleneck Direct manipulation will not be a tool that you reach for frequently.
+Use direct manipulation when frequent re-rendering creates a performance bottleneck.
+Direct manipulation will not be a tool that you reach for frequently.

 ## `setNativeProps` and `shouldComponentUpdate`